Download waveform signal to radio and repeatedly transmit it over the air

 without gaps, until the transmitter is released by calling

-Download the waveform signal to the radio and repeatedly transmit it.
+Download the generated waveform to the radio and repeatedly transmit it over the air.

 Stop repeated transmission by releasing the transmitter.

 Waveform signal sent to the radio hardware, specified as a complex matrix.
 The number of

 columns in the matrix depends on the number of channels in use, as specified by the

 ChannelMapping property of

 corresponds to a channel of complex data transmitted on one channel.
 For each channel, the